The Importance of Mixing your Nutrients Correctly

 What You’ll Need

 There are many useful pieces of equipment to take into consideration when preparing your nutrients. pH and EC meters are essential for your grow as these two factors will greatly influence your plants development.
 We recommend using the Bluelab pH pen as this will also show you the temperature of your solution.
 It is important to keep your solution cold, between 18 and 22C as anything above this can create an environment in which harmful pathogens thrive.
 If you are using liquid nutrients, it’s important to measure these accurately so we recommend using assorted sizes of pipettes, syringes and jugs depending on the size of your reservoir.
-Growers using powdered nutrients such as the Athena Pro line, and the VEG+BLOOM range should use accurate scales to ensure that the correct quantities are added.
+Growers using powdered nutrients such as the Advanced Nutrients Powder Line, and the VEG+BLOOM range should use accurate scales to ensure that the correct quantities are added.

 Bluelab pH Pen